yufei-pan/multiSSH3/README.md

 - Default is 4 * cpu_count connections.
 - Useful for limiting the number of simultaneous SSH connections to avoid overwhelming the compute resources / security limits
 - Note: mssh will open at least 3 files per connection.
 By default some linux systems will only set the ulimit -n to 1024 files.
 This means about 300 connections can be opened simultaneously.
 You can increase the ulimit -n value to allow more connections if needed.
   - You will observe `Warning: The number of maximum connections {max_connections} is larger than estimated limit {estimated_limit} .....` if the max connections is larger than estimated limit.
-- mssh will also throttle thread generation if the estimated limit is lower than 2 * `max_connections` to avoid hitting the file descriptor limit as python fill use some file descriptors when setting up threads.
+  - mssh will also throttle thread generation if the estimated limit is lower than `2 * max_connections` to avoid hitting the file descriptor limit as python will use some file descriptors when setting up threads.

 ### `-j, --json` | _`DEFAULT_JSON_OUTPUT`_
 - Output in json format.